jackyyy0228/Unsupervised_HMM/README.md

 ### Dependencies

--kaldi
+1.kaldi

--srilm (can be built with kaldi/tools/install_srilm.sh)
+2.srilm (can be built with kaldi/tools/install_srilm.sh)

 ### Path